J-sephB-lt-n/knowledge-base/obsidian-vault/2 - Full Notes/Good API Design.md

 	- IDs must be primary keys (i.e. no duplicated or missing IDs etc.)
 - Make it easy for users to integrate your API into their other systems and APIs
 	- e.g. allow users to store their own custom metadata in your objects (for example, stripe allows you to store your own arbitrary json in a customer object)
+- Maintain backward compatibility and versioning
 - Add support for webhooks
 - Provide an SDK
+- Protect the API from abuse
+	- rate-limiting
+	- CORS
+-
 ## References
 * https://www.youtube.com/watch?v=SjUQLryotAk (ArjanCodes youtube video)